Sam Tambimuttu: Career

 Tambimuttu was a proctor and practiced law in Batticaloa.
 He was chairman of Batticaloa Citizen's Committee.
 In this capacity he would intervene on behalf of youths arrested by the paramilitary Special Task Force.

 Tambimuttu had been a member of the Tamil United Liberation Front for a long time.
 He contested the 1989 parliamentary election as one of the Eelam People's Revolutionary Liberation Front's candidates in Batticaloa District and was elected to Parliament.

+Death

 Tambimuttu was assassinated on 7 May 1990 outside the Canadian High Commission in Colombo.
 His wife Kala died on 16 May as a result of injuries sustained in the assassination.
 The assassination was blamed on the rebel Liberation Tigers of Tamil Eelam.